Browse Law Schools by State

 Will you get into a top bar-pass school?
 Check your chances now.

-Earning a Juris Doctor (JD) is only the first step.
-To actually practice law, you must pass the Bar Exam.
-Nationally, the first-time bar passage rate fluctuates between 70% and 80%, meaning thousands of graduates fail every year.
+A JD is only half the battle — you must pass the Bar Exam to practice law.
+Nationally, the first-time bar passage rate is 70–80%, meaning thousands of graduates fail every year and cannot practice despite $160k+ in debt.

 100%